Calexico (photo by Jairo Zavala Ruiz, PR)

 Even a casual listener of FUV likely knows of Darren DeVivo's passions: The Beatles.
 Paul McCartney.
 The Mets.
 The Jets.
 The Bronx.
 Speak to him one-on-one, and you'll find out just how passionate he is about his job.

 A Bronx native raised on rock n' roll, DeVivo has grown along with WFUV.
 He discovered the station while in high school and began working here as a college freshman in 1983.
 In fact, one of the primary reasons DeVivo chose to attend Fordham University in the first place was because of its "great radio station," which fascinated the young music buff.

-"Everything about WFUV reminded me of what I vaguely remembered FM radio was like when I was a kid," DeVivo says, citing the time he stumbled across a WFUV student DJ playing the new King Crimson album in its entirety.
-Once a student DJ at WFUV himself, DeVivo was exposed to the station's large record library and was able to explore artists he had only read about in the past.
+"WFUV reminded me of what I vaguely remembered FM radio was like when I was a kid.
+We're talking the early to mid 1970s," DeVivo says, citing the time, in 1981, when he stumbled across a WFUV DJ playing the new King Crimson album, Discipline, in its entirety.
+Upon arriving at WFUV, DeVivo was exposed to the station's large record library and was able to explore artists he had only read about in the past.

-"It really is kind of a dream come true, a perfect situation that's a mere stone's throw from where I've lived my whole life, here I am doing what I've always wanted," DeVivo muses."To some extent, I guess I have it all."
+"It really is kind of a dream come true, a perfect situation that's a stone's throw from where I've lived my whole life.
+I'm here doing what I've always wanted to do," DeVivo muses."I am very blessed and very fortunate."

-Darren DeVivo has greeted music lovers at just about every time of day over the years, and now entertains nighttime listeners from 10pm-2am weeknights.
-He can also be heard on weekends on our all-music FUV Music channel.
+Darren DeVivo now entertains night time listeners from 10PM-2AM Mondays through Thursdays and 11PM-2AM Sunday.
+He can also be heard on weekends on our "FUV Music" channel.